TrevorDBrown/PersonalStandards/Documentation/FileHeaderCommentBlockTemplating.md

 ------------------------------------------------------------------------------------
 ProjectName
 (c)YYYY[-YYYY] Trevor D. Brown.
 All rights reserved.
-Distributed with the (License Name) license.
+Distributed under the (License Name) license.

 filename.ext - a description of the file and what it is used for.
+Additional notes that may be useful.

 History:
 [MM/DD/YYYY] - Trevor D. Brown